lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To view info on your webpage press :kbd:`Control+ I`.

 To zoom in if you find the text on a web page to small press :kbd:`control + +`.
 If you want to zoom out on the text or pictures press :kbd:`control + -`.
 To reset to the original zoom press :kbd:`control + 0`.
 To make firefox fullscreen press :kbd:`F11` to leave fullscreen simply press :kbd:`F11` again.
+You can also type your zoom into firefox from the hamburger menu :menuselection:`Zoom` field and press the :guilabel:`+` and :guilabel:`-`.

 To print a webpage such as directions you can click the button with horizontal bars and select :menuselection:`Print` from the menu.
 You can also print by pressing :kbd:`Control+P`.